Frequently Asked Questions

 Yes, we send tiles to wherever you would like them delivered.
 The website order form allows you to enter an alternative delivery address.
 We can provide a compliment slip for any message you would like to send.

 Yes, we have a permanent offer running.
-For every £70 spent in a single transaction you can add a FREE tile from the standard range to your basket.
+For every 5 tiles purchased in a single transaction you can add a FREE tile from the standard range to your basket.
 The FREE tile cannot be a framed tile or a personalised tile.
-When you reach £40 or more a helpful notice will appear in the basket to let you know how much more you need to spend to qualify for a FREE tile.
+When you reach 3 tiles or more a helpful notice will appear in the basket to let you know many more tiles need to purchase to qualify for a FREE tile.

 We require a minimum of 3 weeks (but prefer 4 weeks) to create a personalised tile which comprises of: